| Study Abroad

 C. Mobile Phones, Blackberries, iPhones, smartphones, tablets, etc.: Preparations for Russia

 A trip to your local cell phone store or Apple outlet can before you leave home also be helpful in configuring the appropriate settings on your device to be international.
-Depending on the model of iPad or iPhone you have, you may be able to swap the mini-SIM for one purchased in Russia.
+Depending on the model of iPad or iPhone you have, you may be able to swap the mini-SIM for one purchased abroad.
 Make sure you tell the store employee that you'll need a plan for an iPhone - one with a data package.

 D. Repair Services and Servicing

 You should check your warranties before you go abroad.
 Warranties are not always serviceable in foreign countries.
 Repair services in Russia, like those in the US, can be hit-or-miss; you might get your device back quickly and in good repair, or not.
 Always try to find a repair service that is recommended by your device's manufacturer (or at least recommended by locals).

 Owners of Apple products should be aware that while iPhones, iPads, and Macs are popular in Russia, most general computer repair services and some Internet service providers are often at loss on how to repair them or connect them to the Internet.
 If you get a "dongle" (a flash-drive modem that provides mobile Internet service), make sure you specify it's for a Mac.
 Your best recourse for anything concerning a Mac is one of the licensed Apple resellers (which usually charge even for helping with your settings).

 See our city guides for the location you intended to visit; these now often have information about the specific situation on the ground there.